borg286/sevtech/README.md

 * Extended crafting tables have a block to allow for automation, it does take power tho.

 * Automating the metal press can be done by adding one extra conveyor belt and a hopper, normally you can just use a hopper, but any recipe that takes more than one item needs an extra belt.
 Keep in mind that with this change, the hopper no longer directly inserts items into the conveyor.
 This will cause items to despawn when doing large batches.

+Astral Sorcery

+* To automate getting star metal and stardust, use Refined Storage (or Applied Energistics) Constructors and Destructors with Vanilla Iron Ore linked to a Collector Crystal.

+    * You can change Iron Ore Clusters/Space Iron/Abyssalcraft Iron into Vanilla Iron Ore with the Oredictionificator.

 ## Mystical Agriculture: